Single Moms in Indonesia

 My marriage ended back in 2010, just two days after my 31st birthday.
 After nearly a 5 years marriage.

-Until I couldn’t take it anymore and I took a one month hiatus from the online world.
+Until I couldn’t take it anymore and I took a one-month hiatus from the online world.
 In that one month, I learned to accept the fact that yes, my marriage ended but I have a son who depends on me, life goes on.

 So picking up the pieces, I bravely ‘announced’ that I was getting a divorce on my blog and the outpouring support still made me cried to this very day.
 Tears of gratefulness of how people I’ve met online were there to warmly welcome me back.
 They encourage me that better things are just around the corner…and I hang on to that.

 Being a single mom in a country where divorce is still considered a bad thing, almost a taboo is not easy.
 I’ve had a lot of daily grind with these at first.
-Society still tend to blame the women and that’s why a lot of Indonesian women doesn’t really talk about their divorce – if they got one.
-Despite the rising numbers of divorce cases lately, like it or not people still gossip about us divorced women.
+Society still tends to blame the women and that’s why a lot of Indonesian women doesn’t really talk about their divorce – if they got one.
+Despite the rising numbers of divorce cases lately, like it or not people still, gossip about us divorced women.
 It’s like we are wearing a big scarlet letter.

 What I’m Writing About My Divorce